dynamicwebpaige/QGIS_data/README.md

 # QGIS_data
-Shapefiles for use with PyQGIS.
+PyQGIS scripts; open-source .shp files for use with QGIS.